SteffenGue/PortfolioSort/README.md

 # PortfolioSort
-Repository to perform portfolio sorts (single and double) for empirical asset pricing
+Repository to perform portfolio sorts in empirical asset pricing.